 If you’d like a more intimate option, check out Kurrara Historic Guest House.
 The atmosphere is lovely.

 It has nine guest rooms with an ensuite and a yoga studio.

 This guest house is located a 10-minute walk to the village’s main strip.

-I haven’t tried the dormitory rooms, but the family rooms with private bathrooms are roomy, clean, quiet and comfortable.
+The family rooms with private bathrooms are roomy, clean, quiet and comfortable.